Mechanical and Nuclear Engineering

 - Although Nuke E may be more specialized than Mech E, still has a wide range of applications and subspecialties.

-What is special about Mechanical Engineering at the Naval Academy?
+What is special about Mechanical and Nuclear Engineering at the Naval Academy?

-- Mechanical Engineering has world-class laboratory facilities, and they are all for you.
+- Mechanical and Nuclear Engineering has world-class laboratory facilities, and they are all for you.
 Engineering is a hands-on discipline - learning in a classroom about material failure, lift and drag on a wing, or nuclear fission is just the first step.
-At the academy, midshipmen get to break steel beams, feel the aerodynamic forces in a wind tunnel, and experiment with a subcritical reactor.
+At the academy, midshipmen get to experiment with a subcritical reactor, break steel beams, and feel the aerodynamic forces in a wind tunnel.
 Graduates of our program don't just learn from books.
 They are great engineers because they have seen it and done it for themselves.